EGX celebrates everything gaming has to offer and caters for an industry that is growing rapidly.

-From eSports to talks by those living right on the cutting edge of game development, to games advice and gaming careers advice, EGX is an event that has it all – hosted in one of the most important gamer locations on the planet.
+From eSports and talks by those living right on the cutting-edge of game development, to games and gaming careers advice, EGX has it all – hosted in one of the most important gamer locations in the world.

-EGX is a show that brings together exhibitors, developers, playable games, industry professionals and thousands of gaming visitors.
+EGX is an event that brings together exhibitors, developers, playable games, industry professionals and thousands of gaming visitors.
 It is a platform for launching new games, highlighting new indie titles, hearing from the world's best developers and a wall-to-wall showcase for this innovative and exciting industry.
-Organised by Reed POP, this consumer show moved to London following feedback from exhibitors and visitors and allowed the organisers to “curate an experience which builds on the quality and scale that fans have come to expect from the show”.
+Organised by ReedPOP, this consumer show moved to London following feedback from exhibitors and visitors, which allowed them to “curate an experience which builds on the quality and scale that fans have come to expect from the show”.

-video game developers.
+video game developers

-influencers at the show.
+influencers at the show

 One unique and exciting dimension to the event came in the form of an underground party, hosted by major technology brand Intel, whose powerful hardware can be found in almost every PC.

 ExCeL London transformed one of the venue’s storage areas into the setting for this fringe party, attended by 150 selected guests, who included gaming superstars and influencers – all treated to try out new Intel

 gaming hardware on titles such as PUBG.